johnvanleeuwen/HOL-IntroToWindowsAzureVirtualMachines/HOL.md

 In this task, you will provision a Virtual Machine and configure the Load Balancing to host an MVC4 application.

-1. Open Internet Explorer and browse [https://manage.windowsazure.com/](https://manage.windowsazure.com/) to enter the Windows Azure portal.
+1. Open Internet Explorer and browse to [https://manage.windowsazure.com/](https://manage.windowsazure.com/) to enter the Windows Azure portal.
 Then, log in with your credentials.

 1. In the menu located at the bottom, select **New | Compute | Virtual Machine | From Gallery** to start creating a new virtual machine.